holoviz/panel/doc/user_guide/Overview.md

 ## Display and rendering

 Throughout this user guide we will cover a number of ways to display Panel objects, including display in a Jupyter notebook, in a standalone server, by saving and embedding, and more.
-For a detailed description see the [Deploy and Export user guide](./Deploy_and_Export.rst).
+For a detailed description see the [Display and Export user guide](./Display_and_Export.rst).

 ### Notebook